ljoypeterson/frontend-developer-roadmap/README.md

 ## Learn Basics(HTML, CSS, JavaScript)

-Hopefully, Now you know the basics of programming, Now you can jump into learning the Basics of Front-end development.
+Hopefully, now that you know the basics of programming, you can jump into learning the Basics of Front-end development.
 Learning HTML, CSS, and JavaScript is mandatory for a Front-end developer.
 So stay focused and learn step by step of HTML, CSS & JavaScript.

 #### 1. HTML